 Hackman says that larger the team size, higher the number of connection points to maintain.
 E.g. a team of 7 people has 21 connection points, while a team of 60 peoples has 1770 connection points.

-Going by the famous saying, “Too many cooks spoil the broth”, it would be wise to opt for smaller, agile team that you can work with to get the desired results in lesser time and cost.
+Going by the famous saying, “Too many cooks spoil the broth”, it would be wise to opt for a smaller, agile team that you can work with to get the desired results in lesser time and cost.

 Smaller teams are also easier to manage and there are no communication lags as well.